chimera/doorlock/readme.md

 #### Door Latch

-To open the door, we use a relay (or optionally a TIP120 transistor) which powers a 12v door latch.
+To open the door, we use a relay (or optionally a TIP120 transistor) which powers a [12v door latch][latch].
 If no power is sent to the door latch, it remains locked.
 When it gets a 12v current it opens and allows the member entry.

 #### OLED Display